Sowmo0509/10ms_rag/README.md

    - Implemented specialized regex patterns to reconnect them
    - Added logic to distinguish between actual word boundaries and OCR artifacts

-### Chunking Strategy

-**Q: What chunking strategy did you choose (e.g. paragraph-based, sentence-based, character limit)?
-Why do you think it works well for semantic retrieval?**
+## Q: What chunking strategy did you choose (e.g. paragraph-based, sentence-based, character limit)?
+Why do you think it works well for semantic retrieval?

 **Answer:** We implemented a **sentence-based chunking strategy** with the following characteristics: